 Peter R. Villegas is Co-Chair at Mercury, where he delivers results for the world’s most successful companies, leading advocacy groups, governments, political parties, NGO’s, and prominent and political figures.

-Prior to joining Mercury, Peter served as Vice President & Head of Latin Affairs at The Coca-Cola Company, where he acted as a national spokesman responsible for North America for over six years.
+Prior to joining Mercury, Mr. Villegas served as Vice President & Head of Latin Affairs at The Coca-Cola Company, where he acted as a national spokesman responsible for North America for over six years.
 There he developed and executed local, regional and national strategies that positioned The Coca-Cola Company as a leading corporate citizen in the U.S. Hispanic community, using his solid and well-established relationships with Hispanic and multi-cultural political, business, civic and community leaders across the country.
 He was also a member of the Coca-Cola North America Executive Leadership Team and the Coca-Cola Social Justice Committee.